Mario Tiene Un Hermano Que

 Luigi's Independent Prowess: Beyond the Shadow of Mario

 While Luigi often plays second fiddle in the broader narrative, the games also showcase his individual capabilities.
 Luigi's Mansion series, for example, firmly establishes him as the protagonist, demonstrating his bravery and resourcefulness in a unique and thrilling setting.
 He confronts ghosts and solves mysteries, showcasing a level of courage and problem-solving skills often unseen in his supporting role alongside Mario.
-This series successfully establishes Luigi as a hero in his own right, dispelling the notion that he’s merely a less capable copy of his brother.
+This series successfully establishes Luigi as a hero in his own right, dispelling the notion that he’s merely a less capable copy of his brother Still holds up..

 The Evolution of the Brotherly Bond: A Lasting Legacy